Skip to content

 It’s a broken record at this point, but Syracuse’s once-promising 2025 season fell off the rails in an unthinkable manner.
 Week 1 starting quarterback Steve Angeli, a Notre Dame transfer, led the nation in passing yards (1,317) through four games, helping SU start 3-1.
 But after Angeli tore his Achilles in the Orange’s Week 4 victory over Clemson, they haven’t won since.

-LSU transfer Rickie Collins started in place of Angeli.
-He only lasted three full games before Syracuse head coach Fran Brown benched him for Filardi.
+LSU transfer Rickie Collins initially started in place of Angeli.
+He only lasted four games before Brown benched him for Filardi.

 Going from one of the country’s top passers to lacking a well-functioning quarterback is a difficult switch.
-The Orange have proven that one injury can dash a team’s hopes and dreams.
+The Orange have proven that one injury can dash a team’s hopes.
 Especially when it involves the quarterback position.

 A little over 70 minutes before kickoff Saturday, Filardi stood near the 25-yard line along Syracuse’s sideline, grabbed a shoulder tube with his right arm and wagged it around to get loose.
 He stoically paced around while his eyes darted around Notre Dame Stadium, basking himself in the scene as Fighting Irish fans piled in.